 3. Sell More Than Just a Salary

 Compensation isn't just the base salary.
-It's crucial to articulate the full compensation package, which includes bonuses, benefits, and culture.
+It's crucial to articulate the full compensation package, which includes bonuses, benefits, and a supportive company culture—elements that both IQTalent and Caldwell emphasize in their recruitment strategies.
 For example, an hourly wage becomes significantly more attractive when coupled with a substantial annual or quarterly bonus structure that breeds a culture of performance and reward.
 The tangible numbers should be complemented by the intangibles, such as a robust health and wellness program, professional development opportunities, and a work-life balance that reflects a supportive company culture.

 Our data suggests that a positive and engaging company culture can lead to a reduction in the compensation expectations of new hires.
 Employees are often willing to trade a higher salary for the benefits of working in a cohesive and nurturing work environment.